PabloMarquezUFV/first_repository_2024/README.md

 - Added the gitignore file to the repository.
 - Added the src folder with the C file inside.
 - Added the LICENSE file with my information updated.
-- Created a new branch named dev
+- Created a new branch named dev.
-- Added a contributor file.